JOBS & SKILLS wa

 about NIT Australia

 My experience at NIT has been great.
-The trainers are always helpful and spot on when responding to my questions in class, which I ask a lot since I really want to learn networking skills.
-I was working as an uber eats delivery driver, but as I am studying ICT.
+The trainers are always helpful and spot-on when responding to my questions in class, which I ask a lot since I really want to learn networking skills.
+As a student, I was working as an uber eats delivery driver and in between deliveries,.

 I am absolutely satisfied with my choice to join NIT Australia with the Diploma of Information Technology Networking and the upcoming Advanced Diploma of Telecommunications Network Engineering.
 I believe this is a great start for my career in Australia.
 Regarding the course structure, it is not only focused on theories but.